kjellm/kjellm.github.com/event.markdown

 #### Command handling

-Before I show how to handle these commands, I need to take a detour to discuss CRUD.
+Before I show how to handle these commands, I need to take a detour to discuss [CRUD][crud].

-Even in a richely modeled domain, the need for simple entities that only needs [CRUD][crud] operations might arise.
+Even in a richely modeled domain, the need for simple entities that only needs CRUD operations might arise.
 By using the principle of *convention over configuration*, this can be handled with a very small amount of code.
-The code below encodes a "convention" for CRUD aggregates.
+The code below encodes a convention for CRUD aggregates.
 In short the convention is:

 - The names of the commands are 'Create' or 'Update' followed by the aggregate name.
 - Handling the commands will create one event named after the aggregate name followed by 'Created' or 'Updated'
-- Update commands and events contains all aggregate fields, not just the ones that are changed.
+- Update commands and events contains values for all the aggregate fields, not just the ones that are to be changed. [^complete-updates]
 - Aggregates will be validated before creating any events.

-Here is a CRUD Command Handler that are capable of handling create and update commands for any aggregate that follows these conventions. [^delete]
+Here follows a *CRUD command handler* base class that are capable of handling create and update commands for any aggregate that follows these conventions. [^delete]

 ``` ruby
 class CrudCommandHandler < CommandHandler